 During this 13-month program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

-The Global MSF program is engineered around the most advanced financial theories, quantitative models, and industry practices.
+The Global MS in Finance program is engineered around the most advanced financial theories, quantitative models, and industry practices.
 Participants in the Global MSF program will utilize advanced methods to: analyze financial data; propose, structure, and execute financial and operational strategies; and benchmark results and modify financial plans accordingly.